yifei-alpaca/FoodVault/README.md

     Note: To use our maps provided in the individual merchant page, we will require you to allow us to access your location

 ## How to use FoodVault (Merchants)
-- To be part of FoodVault, simply sign up in the sign up page
+- To be part of FoodVault, simply register in the sign up page
 - After you have login at the sign in page, you will be at the merchant homepage where there will be a variety of metrics to accessed how much food waste you have reduced

 ## Dummy user account details to stimulate login